 Tucson’s food scene is pretty rad.
 Craving a divine breakfast sandwich?
 Hit 5 Points Market & Restaurant where they literally slap an entire cheese omelet and hearty sausage patty atop a thick piece of fluffy bread.
 Al fresco French?
 Try the chicken thigh Fricassee and live music at pretty Agustín Kitchen.
 Then there’s Mexican food.
 From creative street fare at BOCA Tacos Y Tequila to upscale eats at romantic Penca, Tucson deserves its status as a UNESCO City of Gastronomy.
 Oh, and the Corn Bread & Honey ice cream at HUB?
 We still dream of the taste in our mouths to this day.

-…The city contains the highest concentration of quirky, cool gift shops
+…The city contains the highest state concentration of quirky, cool gift shops

 Shame on anyone who settles for an “I love Tucson” t-shirt or a generic key chain at the airport gift shop.
 In a city shaped by artists and artisans, Tucson boasts Arizona’s coolest gift boutiques.
 On historic and bustling 4th Avenue alone, snatch up citrus-scented candles made from vintage Coke bottles or desert-inspired onesies at Pop Cycle, browse handcrafted treasures at Everest Souvenirs or bring home kitschy kitchen gadgets from Mabel’s on 4th that would make even mom jealous.

-…Laying your eyes on the enchanting Mission San Xavier del Bac is like experiencing love at first sight
+…Seeing the enchanting Mission San Xavier del Bac is like love at first sight

 Centuries ago, Catholic missionaries barnstormed the American West, establishing missions in an attempt to convert the natives to Christianity.
 The oldest European structure in Arizona, the Mission San Xavier del Bac is one of them.
 A stunning example of Spanish-Colonial architecture and a lively place to spend a few hours, there is much to do here.
 Tour the church, peruse handcrafted goods from local artisans, attend a Sunday mass or wander up the hill to the nearby cemetery for stunning desert vistas.